 There are many more questions that can and should be asked of your advisor, but these five questions are a great start.
 Asking these questions will not only help you get a better feel for an advisor, but they can help the advisor get to know you and your situation.

 In the end, you should find an advisor that you can trust to educate you and to invest your savings confidently.
 If you are looking for an advisor, or if you aren’t happy with your current situation, give Brookstone Wealth Management a call.
-We have a process called your Financial Fingerprint™ which is quick to assemble, easy to understand, and simple to modify as circumstances change.
+Our comprehensive wealth management plan, Financial Fingerprint™, is quick to assemble, easy to understand, and simple to modify as circumstances change.

 At Brookstone Wealth Management, we offer a complete suite of Wealth Management services, supported by an experienced team of financial and legal professionals.
-We are owned and led by women, and we focus on coaching, teaching and mentoring our clients.
-We’d love the opportunity to help you navigate to your True North.
+We are owned and led by women, and we focus on coaching, teaching, and mentoring our clients.
+We’d love the opportunity to help you find your True North.